 - If option decimals is specified, the returned value contains at most Decimals number of digits past the decimal point.
 If the number does not fit in the internal static buffer of 256 bytes, the function throws badarg. - If option compact is specified, the trailing zeros at the end of the list are truncated.
-This option is only meaningful together with option decimals. - If option scientific is specified, the float is formatted using scientific notation with Decimals digits of precision. - If Options is [], the function behaves as float_to_list/1.
+This option is only meaningful together with option decimals. - If option scientific is specified, the float is formatted using scientific notation with Decimals digits of precision. - If option short is specified, the float is formatted with the smallest number of digits that still guarantees that F =:= list_to_float(float_to_list(F, [short])).
+When the float is inside the range (-2#3, 2#3), the notation that yields the smallest number of characters is used (scientific notation or normal decimal notation).
+Floats outside the range (-2#3, 2#3) are always formatted using scientific notation to avoid confusing results when doing arithmetic operations. - If Options is [], the function behaves as float_to_list/1.

-In the last example, float_to_list(0.1+0.2) evaluates to "3.000000000000000044409e-01".
+In the last example, $float_to_list(0.1+0.2)$ evaluates to "3.00000000000000044409e-01".
 The reason for this is explained in Representation of Floating Point Numbers.